14 Simple Wood Lathe Projects — Tools & Decorations For Your Home

 If you buy something through our posts, we may get a small commission.
 Read more here.

 Wood lathes are tools crucial to the construction of components for furniture pieces.
 They can also make great designs on their own.
 You wouldn’t want to use a wooden lathe to create something unsuitable because you will be left with a piece that’s just not quite right.
-Luckily, our professional woodworkers are here with simple wood lathe projects that are suitable for all experience levels.
+That’s why I’ve curated some simple wood lathe projects that I believe are perfect for woodworkers of all experience levels.

 14 Simple Wood Lathe Projects